altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~In the back, Erin had her hand raised still~
 'give someone else a chance - or...'
 "Erin?"
-"Its you, and every refference to you."
+"Its you, and every reference to you."
 ~Erin's smug smile irked Ozmind~
 "Close, but that's the simple answer.
 Identity is more complicated than that.